+Figure 1: Metabolic homeostasis (MetH) and role of metabolic communication in healthy aging: Circadian regimens like intermittent fasting (IF) and caloric restriction (CR) restore circadian health, by stimulating autophagy.
+The latter crosstalk’s with nutrient-sensing signaling.
+Autophagy via autophagosome, recycles the breakdown products of cell and improves cellular metabolism through nutrient sensing system, i.e. AMPK, insulin/IGF and mTORc signaling.

 Aging and Nutrient-Sensing Systems

 Nutrient sensing by mammalian target of rapamycin complex 1 (mTORC1) is a critical determinant of cellular and organismal aging.
 Of the four nutrient-sensing systems (NSS), mTORC1 has crucial role.
 The other three are IGF, AMP-activated protein kinase (AMPK), and sirtuins.
 The gastrointestinal tract lining's chemosensory secretory epithelial cells or NSS, are crucial for nutritional absorption [29].
 Fasting is a subtle example of how energetic cell sensors, which are essential to a cell's MetH, function [30].
 According to Zhang, 2019 the liver maintains blood glucose levels during fasting, hence regulating metabolic pathways, including gluconeogenesis [31].
 However, MetS can arise from an imbalance between cellular energy demand and nutrient availability.
 This directly highlights the need of understanding the rhythmic mechanisms by which cells determine nutrient availability and energy demand [32].